gjsjohnmurray/vscode-objectscript-class-view/README.md

 ## Known Issues

 1. The InterSystems Language Server is used to locate contributed members in superclasses.
 If the superclass definition triggers warnings or errors these appear in VS Code's Problems panel and will remain there until you open the class (for example by clicking on one of its messages) and then close it.

+## Release Notes

+See the [CHANGELOG](https://marketplace.visualstudio.com/items/georgejames.objectscript-class-view/changelog) for changes in each release.